 The CHUV Department of Clinical Neuroscience (DNC), directed by Professor Philippe Ryvlin, is a university hospital department of international standard open to all patients suffering from diseases of the nervous system.
-The DNC brings together the Neurosurgery, Neurology, and Neuropsychology and Neurorehabilitation units as well as a Memory Center and translational research center.
+The DNC brings together the Neurosurgery, Neurology, and

+Neuropsychology and Neurorehabilitation units as well as a Memory Center and translational research center.
+The latter benefits from several in-house platforms, including a high-density EEG and intracerebral EEG platform, a 3T-research MRI, and a platform dedicated to virtual reality and serious games in the context of neurorehabilitation.
 The Department and its 500 staff, including 80 physicians, manages about 30.000 patients per year.
-It has developed a transversal strategy focusing on novel technologies applications in patients' care and research, in close collaboration with EPFL, which includes the development of the Medical Informatic Platform within SP8.
+It has developed a transversal strategy focusing on novel technologies applications in patients' care and research, in close collaboration with EPFL.
+Prominent research developed in this field includes spinal cord stimulation for paraplegia developed by Grégoire Courtine and Jocelyne Bloch (both affiliated to CHUV-DNC and EPFL).
+Other collaborations with EPFL cover the development of wearable devices with embedded machine learning for the management of brain diseases (David Atienza, EPFL and Philippe Ryvlin, CHUV).
+The DNC has been coordinating the medical subproject (SP8) of HBP and in particular the development of the Medical Informatic Platform since the origin of this project.
+It is responsible for the dementia use-case led by Jean-François Demonet and for the Human intracerebral EEG platform (HIP, Philippe Ryvlin).

-Philippe RYVLIN (male) is an ordinary professor at UNIL, lead physician and head of the Department of Clinical Neurosciences (DNC) at CHUV since 1 January 2015.
+Philippe RYVLIN (male) is a Neurologist, full professor at UNIL, lead physician and head of the Department of Clinical Neurosciences (DNC) at CHUV since 1 January 2015.
+He has specific expertise in the fields of Epilepsy, Intracerebral EEG investigations, Neuroimaging and Neurotechnologies.